How Violent is Rikers Island?

-Complaints of police brutality in Rikers are also dime a dozen.
-Stories of officers beating or assaulting inmates are so numerous that they triggered a two-and-a-half-year civil rights investigation.
+Complaints of police brutality in Rikers are also a dime a dozen.
+Stories of officers assaulting inmates are so many that they opened a two-and-a-half-year civil rights investigation.
 Investigators found that not only are officers beating inmates but that there’s also a “code of silence” among them.
-Meaning, whatever brutality is committed within the prison stays within those prison walls.
+This means whatever brutality is committed within the prison stays within those walls.

-According to reports, about 40% of all those incarcerated on Rikers Island are suffering from mental disorders.
+According to reports, about 40% of all those incarcerated on Rikers Island suffer from mental disorders.
 In short, the island prison has become New York’s de facto mental health care facility.
 Despite this, they have a virtually non-existent mental health program.

-With all these people suffering from mental health issues confined together in a single place and not receiving any kind of help, trouble is inevitable.
+If these people suffering from mental health issues are together in a single place and not receiving any help, trouble is inevitable.

-This isn’t really so much as a total lack of prison staff but more of a shortage of staff who are willing to work at Rikers.
-As mentioned, in 2021, many correctional officers hired by the city refused to go to work because of the rising violence committed against prison staff.
-And because of the city’s policy of “unlimited sick leave”, they can’t force these people to go to work.
+This isn’t a total lack of prison staff but more of a shortage of staff willing to work at Rikers.
+As mentioned, in 2021, many correctional officers hired by the city refused to work.
+This is because of the rising violence against prison staff and the city’s “unlimited sick leave” policy; they can’t force these people to work.

-With no people willing to man the prisons, the inmates have become emboldened.
-Prison gangs have started to control entire sections of the prison, riots have also become more frequent, and inmate attacks against prison officers have skyrocketed.
+The inmates have become emboldened with no people willing to man the prisons.
+Prison gangs have started to control entire sections of the prison.
+Riots have also become more frequent, and inmate attacks against prison officers have skyrocketed.

 Save 90% Per Minute On Jail Calls With Us